somatechlat/somafractalmemory/CANONICAL_ROADMAP.md

 # Canonical Roadmap – No‑Fallback, Full‑Infra on Every Startup

+> **STATUS: COMPLETE** (Updated 2025-12-16)
+>
+> This roadmap has been fully implemented.
+Key changes:
+> - Qdrant removed → Milvus is the ONLY vector backend
+> - InMemory fallbacks removed → fail-fast on missing infrastructure
+> - PostgreSQL is the canonical KV store
+> - Redis is cache-only (no fallback to Redis for KV)
+> - Health checks cover all backends (KV, Vector, Graph)

 **Goal**: From now on, never use a local mock or fallback.
-On every startup—regardless of mode—the whole stack (PostgreSQL KV, Qdrant vector, Redis cache, Prometheus metrics, OpenTelemetry tracing, Alembic migrations, health‑checks) must be started and the service must **fail fast** if any required component is unavailable.
+On every startup—regardless of mode—the whole stack (PostgreSQL KV, Milvus vector, Redis cache, Prometheus metrics, OpenTelemetry tracing, Alembic migrations, health‑checks) must be started and the service must **fail fast** if any required component is unavailable.

 ---